-Sometimes just a single natural element can bring your decorations to life.
+Sometimes, just a single natural element can bring your decorations to life.
 The possibilities are endless when you use a little creativity and imagination.
 Here are a handful of quick DIY ideas:

-Edible place card holders
+Tag some edible place card holders

 Try using pears or apples as place card holders.
 It personalizes the experience for your guests, and they can save the fruit as a snack for later.